Transition to organic culture and biodiversity

 These innovations are being introduced while respecting the history and tradition of Chateau de Mille, under the watchful eye of José Pinto, the “vigneron” who has been working at Mille for two decades.
 José, thanks to his intimate knowledge of each field throughout every season, holds the vineyard’s memory.
 He plays an essential role in this new chapter of Mille’s history.

 A new winery

-Our sustainability policy includes solar energy and a sophisticated wastewater treatment.
-We are aiming for fully carbon-neutral operation.
+Our sustainability policy includes renewable energy and a sophisticated wastewater treatment.
+We are aiming for a carbon-neutral operation.

-We have also equipped the vineyard with a Sencrop weather system, which enables us to continuously monitor and track temperature, rainfall and wind on individual parcels.
-We can therefore quickly react to these factors and fine-tune our decisions on thoughtful and real-time basis.
+We have also equipped the vineyard with a Sencrop weather system, which enables us to continuously monitor, track and predict temperature, rainfall and wind on individual parcels.
+We can therefore quickly react to these factors and fine-tune our organic treatments on an informed, real-time basis.

 Chateau de Mille faces the 21st century with an ambitious programme of innovation and high quality drive, with the greatest respect for nature and ancestral traditions of Provence.